 Single family offices are sometimes thought to be conservative institutions where protection of wealth is seen as the priority.
 However, many single family offices are trend leaders, and among the early allocators of capital to initially unfashionable asset classes.
 Moreover, there are a number of single family offices the scale of whose early commitment to philanthropy long pre-date the Giving Pledge which, admirable initiative that it is, was founded only in 2010.

-Cofra Holding & Anthos – strengthening allocations to impact investment
+Cofra Holding & Anthos – strengthening allocations to

 Several managers responsible for impact investment have recently joined the Brenninkmeijer family’s private investment company, Cofra Holding AG in Switzerland.
 These positions at Cofra echo the initiatives at the family’s Amsterdam-based family office and investment management firm, Anthos Fund & Asset Management BV, where from January 2020 the firm’s impact investment approach was emphasised with the establishment of a new multi-asset impact fund of funds strategy to be applied both to liquid and illiquid asset classes.